colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 });
 {% endhighlight %}

-The `install` event which we're using in our sample code is fired once the browser finishes fetching the JS of our service worker and is ready to be activated.
+The `install` event, which we're using in our sample code, is fired once the browser finishes fetching the JS of our service worker and is ready to be activated.
 Normally, the install process of the worker is finished as soon as the the handler defined above is finished, but we can delay the activation process until the promises sent to the `e.waitUntil(...)` method are resolved.

-This way, if the partials have not finished caching, the sever can still send the full HTML of the requests pages so the user experience will be unchanged.
+This way, if the partials have not finished caching, the server can still send the full HTML of the requested pages, so the user experience will be unchanged.
+You can signal to the server that the partials have not finished downloading by adding additional headers to the `fetch(...)` call we'll define below.

 Each of our partials are mapped to a promise which will get resolved once the HTML page is fully downloaded and stored into IndexDB.
 So after the install